MegaMosquito/achatina/README.md

 Achatina is a set of examples that do visual inferencing using Docker containers on small computers, usually relatively slowly.

+One of my goals for achatina is to make everything here *easily understandable*.
+To that end, almost all of the code files in the examples provided here have fewer than 100 lines.
+As a former university Computer Science teacher for many years, I have found that keeping examples to this size enables most people to understand them quickly.

 ## Object Detection and Classification

 The examples in this repository do visual inferencing.
 That is, these examples examine visual images and try to infer something interesting from the images.
 For example, they may try to detect whether there are any people or elephants in the image.
 In general, when they detect something, they try to classify it, and they annotate the incoming image to highlight what was detected.
 They also construct a standard JSON description of everything detected, and with the resulting base64-encoded image embedded as well.
 Here's an example output image: